Inside: Spanish New Year’s activities, and links.

 - Prepare a list of famous characters/people/celebrities.
 Then, write up one or more resolutions for each person.
 Show the list of people to the class, and read the resolutions out loud, while the students try to guess whose it is.

 - Use this AMAZING resource from Maris Hawkins to read “horoscopes” or predictions about the new year, according to birthdays.
+As she says in her post, it’s a really nice way to focus on who your students are, instead of asking about activities over break.

 - Make 12 wishes for the New Year, and write each one in a grape.
 (Following the tradition of eating 12 grapes at midnight, and making a wish for each one eaten.)
 This is an output-heavy activity, so it might be best to brainstorm and give options for the students to choose from, or use for a more advanced class and then discuss.